JohnoKing/timelim/README.md

 Set a time limit to last a minute:
 `timelim 1m` or `./timelim 60s`

-Set a time limit to last one year and three weeks:
+Set a time limit to last one sidereal year and three weeks:
-`timelim 1y 3w`
+`timelim -s 1y 3w`

 Set a time limit to only last 24000 nanoseconds:
 `timelim 24000n`